gulermelis/todos-api/README.md

-# Todo Api with React.js and axios
+# Todo App using React.js and axios

 ## Model